 We also provide excellent Aftercare Programs, and our non-profit arm – The IMPACT Society 501(c)3 – provides longterm Recovery/Sober Living Homes.

 Our comprehensive Recovery Oriented System of Care (ROSC) is at the forefront of addiction recovery programs sanctioned by SAMHSA.
 Our client’s recovery rates far supercede any other treatment programs in the mid-Atlantic region.

 The first step is the toughest to take.

-A person doesn’t typically wake up one morning and say, “I think I’ll become a drug addict or alcoholic today.”
-In fact, most people won’t admit — or even realize — they’re caught up in addiction until the progression is well underway.
+A person doesn’t typically wake up one morning and say, “I think I’ll go to rehab today.”
+In fact, most people do not realize they’re caught up in destructive behaviors until outward consequences disrupt their life.

 These are all things that expose the reality that life has become unmanageable.
-It can be pretty amazing for outsiders looking in to see just how far the addict will let life spin out of control.
-The addict is often the last to realize, and certainly the last to admit, that he or she has fallen deep into the grips of addiction.
+It can be bewildering for outsiders looking in to see just how far some of us will let life spin out of control.
+Alcoholics and addicts are often the last to ones to realize, and certainly the last to admit, that they are falling into the grips of addiction.

 Drug and alcohol treatment is the first step to the amazing adventure of lifelong recovery.
 Are you ready?

 1. Education – Learn about alcoholism and addiction